teegre/bigtime/README.md

 ```

 So far, so good...

+## MAKE YOUR OWN DIGITS FILE

-**You can find more examples in "/etc/bigtime/digits" directory**
+You can find more examples in "/etc/bigtime/digits" directory

-Custom digits files must be stored in **bigtime** configuration directory:
+Custom **digits files** must be stored in **bigtime** configuration directory:
 `$HOME/.config/bigtime`

+You can use the **--edit** option to create a new file from a template and edit it.

 **Note**: Whenever **bigtime** encounters a mistake in a **digits file**,
 it will throw an error and a useful description.

 # UNINSTALL <a name="uninstall"></a>

+Are you sure?

 `make uninstall`